a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 new_mb_tier.name = "mb_legacy@Gol"
 ```

-However, in case I want to copy, add and rename multiple (morph) tiers of multiple files, I will need an automated solution instead.
-Hence, I (1) split the name of the original morph tier, (2) add the suffix *_legacy* at the desired position and (3) and change the name of the new morph tier.
+If we want to copy, add and rename multiple (morph) tiers across multiple files, we will need an automated solution.
+Here, we can (1) split the name of the original morph tier, (2) add the suffix *_legacy* at the desired position and (3) change the name of the new morph tier.
 The end result will be the same.

 ```python
 # Split the name of the morph tier into three parts: